microsoft-search/pnp-modern-search/docs/extensibility/index.md

 The solution uses the concept of **'extensibility libraries'**.
 Basically, these are [SharePoint Framework library components](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/library-component-tutorial) you put in the global or site collection app catalog that will be loaded automatically by Web Parts to enhance the experience and options (ex: new data source with new options, custom layout, etc.).
 Simple as that!

-> As a demonstration of capabilities, all builtin data sources, layouts, web components or suggestions providers are built using **the same exact interfaces and methods** that are publically available in the `@pnp/modern-search-extensibility` SPFx library project.
+> As a demonstration of capabilities, all builtin data sources, layouts, web components or suggestions providers are built using **the same exact interfaces and methods** that are publicly available in the `@pnp/modern-search-extensibility` SPFx library project.

 > All documentation procedures for extensions are based on the demo extensibility library available in the same repository that you can use as reference.